-One of the most common questions or concerns for the men I see in recovery for sex and porn addiction centers on masturbation.
-Can I masturbate during recovery?
+One of the most common questions I get from the men I help with sex addiction recovery is: Can I masturbate during recovery?
 Will this set me back?
 How can I tell the difference between a “normal” act and an addictive one?
-To start, let’s review some working definitions on masturbation, addiction and compulsion:
+To start, let’s review some working definitions on masturbation, addiction, and compulsion:

 Masturbation: erotic stimulation especially of one’s own genital organs commonly resulting in orgasm and achieved by manual or other bodily contact exclusive of sexual intercourse, by instrumental manipulation, occasionally by sexual fantasies, or by various combinations of these agencies

 Addiction: the state of being enslaved to a habit or practice or to something that is psychologically or physically habit-forming, as narcotics, to such an extent that its cessation causes severe trauma.